neondatabase/website/content/docs/introduction/usage-metrics.md

    This calculation is useful when trying to select the right Neon plan or when estimating the extra compute usage you might need.

    <Admonition type="note">
-   If you are using Neon's _Autoscaling_ feature, **compute hours** is more challenging to estimate.
+   If you plan to use Neon's _Autoscaling_ feature, estimating **compute hours** is more challenging.
 Autoscaling adjusts the compute size based on demand within the defined minimum and maximum compute size thresholds.
-To estimate compute hours in a dynamic environment like this, you could try estimating an average compute size and modifying your formula as follows:
+The best approach is to estimate an average compute size and modify the compute hours formula as follows:

    ```text
    compute hours = average compute size * active hours
    ```

+   To estimate an average compute size, start with a minimum compute size that can hold your data or working set (see [How to size your compute](/docs/manage/endpoints#how-to-size-your-compute)).
+Pick a maximum compute size that can handle your peak loads.
+Try estimating an average compute size between those thresholds based on your workload profile for a typical day.

    </Admonition>